shaochenzhang/hello-world/README.md

 # hello-world
-first-repository of my life /n im about to domainant the whole online world
+first-repository of my life \n im about to domainant the whole online world